 - Deadlines for study abroad in the fall semester is March 1

 - Deadline for study abroad in the spring or summer semester is October 1

 - Meet with the study abroad coordinator to discuss programs, deadlines, and scholarships.

 - Download the application and procedures and submit to the study abroad coordinator by March 1 for fall, or October 1 for spring and summer.

 - Once a student has been approved, the student will be registered in ABD 101 for the requested semester.
-There is a fee of $600 for this abroad class.

 - It is strongly suggested that students sign a FERPA waiver so that all information can be discussed with parents, thereby allowing complete and accurate dissemination of information to the parents.

 - Students will work closely with the Study Abroad Coordinator throughout the entire process, to obtain any assistance necessary with the process or the selected program.

 - Once approved, students will participate in a pre-departure policy review session to be scheduled by the Study Abroad Coordinator.